twopiharris/pathToCamelot/README.md

 - Win screen
 - Varying difficulties with the enemies

 ### Character Class

+Will be in module separate from gameplay.
 Defines what a "character" is.
 Can either be defining an enemy or Rowan the Swift.

 Attributes:
 - Name